sdowoade/free-genai-bootcamp-2025/speaking-practice/Technical-Specs.md

 ## Page States

-Page states describes the state the single page application should behaviour from a user's perspective.
+Page states describes the state the single page application should behave from a user's perspective.

 ### Setup State
 When a user first's start up the app.